Verruconis gallopava: Treatment

-There are no well known and settled treatments for O. gallopava infection yet.
+There are no well known and settled treatments for V. gallopava infection yet.
 So far, the most effective treatment is early diagnosis of the infection.
 Also, antifungal drug therapy and surgical excision can be used to treat the infection separately or together.
-O. gallopava infection treatment widely use antifungal drugs such as amphotericin B, itraconazole, triazole, voriconazole, fluconazole, posaconazole, and many others.
-Also, surgical excision can play a role in treatment of O. gallopava infection.
+V. gallopava infection treatment widely use antifungal drugs such as amphotericin B, itraconazole, triazole, voriconazole, fluconazole, posaconazole, and many others.
+Also, surgical excision can play a role in treatment of V. gallopava infection.
 This method is useful to remove lesions formed in the affected organ due to phaeohyphomycosis.
 Surgical resection is especially recommended for removal of CNS lesions.
 However, both antifungal drugs and surgical excision do not guarantee the perfect cure; there are some reported cases of relapse of the disease.
 These drugs and surgical methods are the most effective when the fungus is yet disseminated into the brain.
 Survival rate of the infection varies among individuals depending on the locations of fungus dissemination.
 Without dissemination into the brain, the chance of survival is greatly increasing, from 33% to almost 100%.
 However, if the infection is spread throughout the body including the brain, the mortality is 66%.